-Saskatchewan is one of the most affordable provinces in Canada to register a snowmobile and access a provincial trail system.
+Saskatchewan is one of the most affordable provinces in Canada in which to register a snowmobile and access a provincial trail system.
 Since 2005, all snowmobile registration fees collected by Saskatchewan Government Insurance have been directed to the Saskatchewan Snowmobile Fund.
 These fees help the Saskatchewan Snowmobile Association (SSA) and its member clubs maintain provincial snowmobile trails and promote safe snowmobiling.
 The SSA is responsible for this work through the Trail Management Agreement with the Government of Saskatchewan.

 Federal and Provincial Cooperation in Sport and Recreation

-The Government of Saskatchewan and the federal government work together on sport, physical activity and recreation initiatives.
+The Government of Saskatchewan and the federal government work together on sport, physical activity, and recreation initiatives.
 The Government of Canada contributes financially through Sport Canada, a branch of the Department of Canadian Heritage.
-Shared funding agreements between the federal government, the Government of Saskatchewan and Sask Sport provide opportunities for persons from under-represented groups and/or marginalized populations to actively participate in sport as athletes, coaches, officials and volunteer leaders
+Shared funding agreements between the federal government, the Government of Saskatchewan, and Sask Sport provide opportunities for persons from under-represented groups and/or marginalized populations to actively participate in sport as athletes, coaches, officials, and volunteer leaders

 Framework for Recreation in Canada

 The Government of Saskatchewan and the Saskatchewan Parks and Recreation Association contributed to the development of the Framework for Recreation in Canada.
-The Framework is a guiding document for recreation in our country; it presents a renewed definition and vision of recreation as well as common values, principles and goals.
-The Government of Saskatchewan is an advocate for the Framework’s implementation and success in Saskatchewan.
+The framework is a guiding document for recreation in our country; it presents a renewed definition and vision of recreation as well as common values, principles, and goals.
+The Government of Saskatchewan is an advocate for the framework’s implementation and success in Saskatchewan.